 Even today, the Chinese value licorice to stabilize other flavors in their foods, and as an herb, to promote better energy and wellness.

 How does licorice root benefit thyroid patients with slightly low cortisol?
-If saliva cortisol results prove slightly low cortisol, licorice root, especially with the key ingredient glycyrrhizin, may have possible benefit.
-It is said to:
+If saliva cortisol results prove slightly low cortisol at one time, licorice root, especially with the key ingredient glycyrrhizin, may have possible benefit, say certain articles.
+It is said to extend the life of the cortisol you do have by slowing down its breakdown to cortisone, and thus, making it more available. i.e. it can help if one has simply low afternoon cortisol, for example.

 Can I just eat the candy licorice and get the same benefit?